ComfyCon-AU/april_2024/content/english/previous_events/2020_11/teach-it-user’s-not-to-get-phished--play-the-game,-get-the-knowledge-and-confidence-to-handle-phishing-emails-websites.md

 ---
-title: Teach IT user’s not to get phished: Play the game, get the knowledge and confidence to handle phishing emails/websites
+title: "Teach IT user’s not to get phished: Play the game, get the knowledge and confidence to handle phishing emails/websites"
 meta_title: ""
 description: ComfyCon AU 2020 Summer
 date: 28/11/2020